 All the classes in a framework are an example of Encapsulation.
 In POM classes, we declare the data members using @FindBy and initialization of data members will be done using Constructor to utilize those in methods.

-Encapsulation is a mechanism of binding code and data together in a single unit.
+Encapsulation is a mechanism of binding code and data (variables) together in a single unit.

 Learn more on Encapsulation here

 I would like to discuss some other topics which we use in Automation Framework.

 Web element is an interface used to identify the elements in a web page.